 Encouraging Social Development

-Children also use social interactions as a way to practice language and problem-solving skills.
+Children also practice language and problem-solving skills through social interaction.
 In fact, children who interact most often with peers are the children who have the best-developed language skills.
-And, of course, children enjoy interacting with peers as other children are more likely to share the same interests.

 The teacher's role

-- Children need support when learning to develop and sustain social interactions.
-Teachers can help encourage healthy social interaction in the following ways:
+Children need support when learning to develop and sustain social interactions.
+Teachers can help encourage healthy social interaction by:

-- Plan and implement group games and activities that encourage children to share, take turns, and respect others.
+- Planning and implementing group activities that encourage children to share, take turns, and respect others.

-- Create learning centers within the classroom that accommodate small-group play.
+- Creating areas within the classroom that accommodate small-group play.
 Small-group play can be less intimidating to children who are reluctant in social situations.

-- Offer activities that children can do in pairs.
-Assign “buddies” so that children who have trouble initiating interactions with other children have an opportunity to participate in games and activities with a peer.
+- Offering activities that children can do in pairs and assigning “buddies” so that children who have trouble initiating interactions with other children have an opportunity to participate in games and activities with a peer.

-- Draw attention to mutual interests among children.
-Comment on the things children have in common and make suggestions that draw them into social play.
+- Drawing attention to mutual interests among children.
 For example, “I notice you like to play with puzzles.
 Sue likes to play with puzzles as well.
 Perhaps you two can work on this puzzle together!”

-- Set up equipment to encourage social play.
+- Setting up materials to encourage social play.
 For example, place two paintbrushes at an easel or three puzzles at the puzzle table.

-- Watch for children who are having trouble finding play partners.
-Invite these children to join an activity.
+- Watching for children who are having trouble finding play partners and inviting these children to join an activity.
 For example, “Sam, we are starting a game of lotto.
 Would you like to join?”

-- Arrange classroom equipment to encourage face-to-face interactions.
-For example, set chairs across the table from one another or pull tables away from walls so children can surround the table rather than using only one side.
+- Arranging the classroom to encourage face-to-face interactions.
+For example, setting chairs across the table from one another or pulling tables away from walls so children can surround the table rather than using only one side.

-Most importantly, show enthusiasm for your child’s social interactions.
-Positive attention will increase the likelihood that social interactions continue.
+- Most importantly, show enthusiasm for children’s social interactions.
+Positive attention will encourage social skill development.